IMF warns rising debt makes economy more vulnerable

 While the concerns "aren't all setting off alarm bells just yet," governments will face challenges in balancing the need to tighten up oversight of the financial sector, at a time when the global economy is slowing, said Tobias Adrian, head of the Monetary and Capital Markets Department.

-The IMF's semi-annual Global Financial Stability Report found vulnerabilities are on the rise across advanced and emerging market economies, and they will need "the right mix of policies (to) sustain growth while keeping vulnerabilities in check," he said.
+The IMF's semi-annual Global Financial Stability Report found vulnerabilities are on the rise across advanced and emerging market economies, which could worsen if economies slow or if interest rates rise sharply, he said.

+Mr Adrian urged governments to take protective steps now and "resist the call to roll back reforms."

+"There is no room for complacency," he told reporters.
+"The intensification of trade tensions and the threat of a disordered Brexit have dented the investor confidence."

-The stock of lower-rated bonds - ranked BBB - have quadrupled since the last report in October, while the amount of more risky debt, known as "speculative grade," has doubled, according to the IMF report.
+The stock of lower-rated bonds - ranked BBB - have quadrupled over the past decade, while the amount of more risky debt, known as "speculative grade," has doubled, according to the IMF report.

 And in China, "authorities face a difficult trade-off between supporting near-term growth, countering adverse external shocks, and containing leverage through regulatory tightening," the report said.